-Building safer communities - Every resident feels safe and secure living here as we we work together towards a borough free from the fear of crime.
+Building safer communities - Every resident feels safe and secure living here as we work together towards a borough free from the fear of crime.

-The Council's performance is monitored via monthly Directorate (Children and Young People Services, Community Services, Housing Regeneration and Environment and Corporate Services) management reports.
+The Council's performance is monitored via monthly Directorate (Children and Young People Services, Community Services, Housing Regeneration and Public Realm, Corporate Resources, and Chief Executive) management reports and regularly at the Executive Management Team.
 The reports use 'red' exception reporting to focus attention on underperforming or high risk areas and is a critical tool for supporting decisions across the organisation.
-These reports are shared with Cabinet Leads, giving them direct line of sight to current and emerging performance issues.
+These reports are available to Cabinet Leads, giving them direct line of sight to current and emerging performance issues.
 The appropriateness of Directorate performance measures is reviewed annually.
 The quality of services for users is also measured through satisfaction surveys and information from the complaints and management resolution processes.
 In addition, where areas for improvement are identified, the Council acts swiftly to address them.
-For example, following the Inspection of Local Authority Children's Services by Ofsted in July 2019, the Council is taking active steps to address areas for improvement that have been identified by the regulator.
+For example, following the Inspection of Local Authority Children's Services by Ofsted in July 2019, the Council took steps, building on the existing senior officer led improvement plan overseen by a discrete improvement Board, to address areas for improvement that were identified by the regulator.